-- For barbed wire fences, the rule of thumb is one post per every 16.5 feet.
+- For barbed wire fences, the rule of thumb is one post for every 16.5 feet.

 5. Strands of Wire

-Again, this will vary according to your fence type.
+Again, the best number of strands of wire you need for your cattle fencing will vary according to your fence type.

 - Experts recommend you use around five strands in a barbed-wire fence.

-Bear in mind that, the more intensive your approach, the more strands you need.
-For instance, 10 cows on a smaller farm will need more strands than fewer cows with more space to roam.
+Bear in mind that the more intensive your approach, the more strands you need.
+For instance, ten cows on a smaller farm will need more strands than fewer cows with more space to roam.